-- 1.1.
-Employment, office, trade, profession or vocation.
-Any employment, office, trade, profession or vocation carried on for profit or gain.
-[Any unpaid directorship]. - 1.2.
-Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
+Subject Description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
+[Any unpaid directorship.]
+Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the member during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a member, or towards his/her election expenses.
 This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.

-- 1.3.
-Contracts Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director\ or a body that such person has a beneficial interest in the securities of\) and the council (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged. - 1.4.
+Contracts Any contract made between the member or his/her spouse or civil partner or the person with whom the member is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
 Land and Property Any beneficial interest in land which is within the area of the council.

-'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or to receive income.
+'Land' excludes an easement, servitude, interest or right in or over land which does not give the member or his/her spouse or civil partner or the person with whom the member is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or to receive income.

-- 1.5.
-Licenses - Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer. - 1.6.
-Corporate tenancies Any tenancy where (to the councillor's knowledge) : - a) the landlord is the council; and - b) the tenant is a body that the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners is a partner of or a director\ of or has a beneficial interest in the securities\ of. - 1.7.
-Securities - Any beneficial interest in securities\ of a body where: - a) that body (to the councillor's knowledge) has a place of business or land in the area of the council: and - b) either - a. the total nominal value of the securities\ exceeds £25,000 or one hundredth of the total issued share capital of that body; or - b. if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners have a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+Licenses Any licence (alone or jointly with others) to occupy land in the area of the council for a

+month or longer

+Corporate tenancies Any tenancy where (to the member's knowledge)-

+(a) the landlord is the council; and

+the tenant is a body that the member, or

+his/her spouse or civil partner or the person

+with whom the member is living as if they

+were spouses/ civil partners is a partner of or

+a director of or has a beneficial interest in

+the securities of.

+Securities Any beneficial interest in securities of a body where-

+(a) that body (to the member's knowledge) has a place of business or land in the area of the council; and

+(b) either-

+(i)) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share

+capital of that body; or

+if the share capital of that body is of more

+than one class, the total nominal value of the

+shares of any one class in which the member,

+or his/ her spouse or civil partner or the

+person with whom the member is living as if

+they were spouses/civil partners has a

+beneficial interest exceeds one hundredth of

+the total issued share capital of that class.